nimeshmeshram1424/NPCYF-Evapotranspiration-Data-Processing-Pipeline/README.md

 4. Transforming raw vertical data into a uniform, district-wise transposed, time-series structured format.

-5. Providing a benchmark dataset that supports NPCYF’s automated data-acquisition and crop forecasting workflows.
+5. Providing a benchmark dataset that supports automated data-acquisition and workflows.

 ## Dataset Description